 If you elect SCO and ARC for the same crop on a farm, your SCO coverage for that crop on that farm will be cancelled.
 You must report the crop on that farm as covered by ARC on your acreage report or you will forfeit 20 percent of your SCO premium on that crop and farm to cover administrative expenses.
 However, your underlying policy will still be in effect.

 - Where to Buy Crop Insurance

-All crop insurance policies are available from private crop insurance agents.
-A list of crop insurance agents is available at all USDA service centers and on the RMA website at the Agent Locator.
+All multi-peril crop insurance, including Catastrophic Risk Protection and SCO policies, are available from private crop insurance agents.
+A list of crop insurance agents is available at all USDA service centers and on the RMA website Agent Locator.